joshtynjala/actionscript-3.0-developers-guide/files-and-data/working-with-the-file-system/working-with-file-objects-in-air.md

 system to open it.
 For example, an AIR application can open a DOC file with the application registered to open it.
 Use the `openWithDefaultApplication()` method of a File object to open the file.
-For example, the following code opens a file named test.doc on the user’s desktop and opens it with the default application for DOC files:
+For example, the following code opens a file named test.doc on the user's desktop and opens it with the default application for DOC files:

 <div>